xumaple/google-form-response-parser/README.md

 }
 </pre>

 To see what this graph looks like, visit the [example-outputs folder](https://github.com/xumaple/google-form-response-parser/blob/master/example-outputs/least_favorite_seasons_by_pizza.jpg).
 Note that this is just a 2-by-2 subplot, and our JSON is already extremely long and full of long sections that were mainly copy-pasted, except for a line or two or change.
-For larger subplots, the JSON would easily become unmanageable
+For larger subplots, the JSON would easily become unmanageable.

 Thus, there is one shortcut field that can be used to change: the `sort-by`field, which takes in the question ID of the question to be varied-by-answer.
 It takes the place of the filter that specifically limits to one of the answers to said question, and is a field within the `analysis/sub-plot/config` subpath.
 Take a look at the following example: